Stephens–Townsend–Murphy Party: Journey

 The 51-member Stephens–Townsend–Murphy Party left near present-day Council Bluffs, Iowa, on May 6, 1844.
 The wagon train was organized by Martin Murphy Sr. and his sons.
 Elisha Stephens (also spelled Elijah and Elisha Stevens) was hired as the trail guide, and he had spent several years as a mountain man and beaver hunter in the Pacific Northwest, as well as worked as a blacksmith.
 They departed with a larger group of Oregon-bound settlers in a train of 40 wagons.
 Fifty travelers left Iowa; 52 arrived at Sutter's Fort with the Stephens party, as there were two births along the way.

-John Townsend, his wife Elizabeth, and her younger brother Moses Schallenberger, were also going west.
-A man of vision, Townsend wanted a chance at grand adventure and opportunity in California.
+John Townsend, his wife Elizabeth, and her younger brother Moses Schallenberger were also going west.Townsend wanted a chance at grand adventure and opportunity in California.
 He would become the first licensed physician in California.

-The largest family group in the party was headed by Martin Murphy Sr. His family had 26 members.
+The largest family group in the party was headed by Martin Murphy Sr. The Murphy family had 26 members.
 As Irish Catholics, the Murphy family, along with the Martin and Sullivan families, were seeking religious, economic, and political freedoms in California.
 The group included James Miller (1814–1890), an Irishman, who would marry Martin Murphy, Sr.'s third daughter and settle at Rancho San Pedro, Santa Margarita y Las Gallinas near San Rafael.

 The party was guided by mountain men Caleb Greenwood and Isaac Hitchcock.
 In Wyoming, Hitchcock, who had been "trapping and trading" in California in 1832, led the party west from the Big Sandy River to the Green River on a bypass of Fort Bridger that came to be known as the Sublette-Greenwood Cutoff.
 This bypass covered a dangerous 40 mi without water for livestock, but shortened the common route by 85 mi and seven days.
 This cutoff, later popularized in a guide book, was used heavily by miners heading to the California Gold Rush.

 In the Sierra Nevada they encountered snow and on November 14, 1844, the party split.
 Six of the party, Elizabeth Townsend, her servant Francis, Oliver Magnan, and the siblings, Ellen (or Helen), John, and Daniel Murphy, set off on horseback following the Truckee River southward with the goal of reaching Sutter's Fort quickly and sending back help.
 They became the first European-Americans to set foot on the shore of Lake Tahoe on November 16 (John C. Frémont had been the first European-American to only view it the previous February).
 They arrived at the fort on December 10.